Day 1 Delhi

 Day 6 Jaipur (1B)

 After breakfast this morning we drive to the capital of the state of Rajasthan - Jaipur, a drive of approximately 5 hours.
 Jaipur is the most colourful of the cities.
 Known as the Pink city after the rusty colour that the walled city bears - Jaipur is a traveller's destination.
 With beautiful palaces, forts, gardens, temples and unending market streets.
 It has everything that the colourful state has to offer.
 This afternoon is free for you to relax, walk or cycle around the city.
-Why not stop at the Hawa Mahal (Palace of winds) and visit the City Palace Museum and Jantar Mantar Observatory in the walled city.
+Why not stop at the Hawa Mahal (Palace of winds) to take some pictures and visit the City Palace Museum and Jantar Mantar Observatory in the walled city.
 Jantar Mantar is one of the series of observatory built by Emperor Jai Singh, who was a renowned student of Astrology.
 Even today astrologers gather here and work out the Hindu Calander every year.
 The masonry structures are pretty accurate in calculating time, and location of various planets and constellations at a point of time.
 Jaipur is also the shopping hub of India.
 Textiles, Gems, Jewellery, Blue Pottery, Carpets, hand made paper- You name it and this city sells it all.
 Johari Bazaar, Hawa Mahal area and MI Road are the main shopping hubs.
 Do not forget the thumb rule of shopping in India - Bargain!!!

 Day 7 Amber Fort (1B)